ChainShot/Uniswap-V3-Content/projects/Investment Contract/0.7.5/Invest/task.md

 ### <emoji id="checkered_flag"> Your Goal: Invest Along the Path

-Uncomment and implement the `invest` function.
+Finish implementing the `invest` function.
 This function should swap the DAI for an ERC20 following the `path` argument.

 In order to do so you will first need to `approve` the Dai to be spent.